Biblical Steps to Restore Broken Relationships

 They might not be ready to forgive yet.
 That's okay.
 You don't get to demand it.
 You just humbly ask for it and then live in a way that shows you've changed, whether they forgive immediately or not.
 Learning to overcome the offense when they're not ready to forgive is part of exercising your spiritual authority in recovery.

-For the family: You must grant forgiveness—but understand what forgiveness actually means.
+For the family: You must grant forgiveness.
+But understand what forgiveness actually means.

 Matthew 18:21-22: Peter asked Jesus, "Lord, how many times shall I forgive my brother when he sins against me?
 Up to seven times?"
 Jesus answered, "I tell you, not seven times, but seventy-seven times."

 Jesus wasn't saying to be a doormat.
 He was saying forgiveness is a lifestyle, not a one-time event.
 You forgive because God has forgiven you, not because the person deserves it.
+We wrote more about this in why forgiveness without confrontation isn't love.

 They carry shame like a backpack full of rocks.
 They punish themselves internally long after everyone else has moved on.
 They sabotage their own recovery because they don't believe they deserve restoration.